sh-khashimov/SwiftFortuneWheel/Documentation/collision.md

 - - -

-You can use the impact callback and implement your own effect:
+You can use the collision callback and implement your own effect:

 ### Example of use callback for Edge Collision